rapidsai/raft/README.md

 RAFT provides a header-only C++ library and pre-compiled shared libraries that can 1) speed up compile times and 2) enable the APIs to be used without CUDA-enabled compilers.

 RAFT also provides 2 Python libraries:
-- `pylibraft` - cython wrappers around RAFT algorithms and primitives.
+- `pylibraft` - low-level Python wrappers around RAFT algorithms and primitives.
-- `pyraft` - reusable infrastructure for building analytics, such as tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/).
+- `pyraft` - reusable infrastructure for building analytics, including tools for building both single-GPU and multi-node multi-GPU algorithms.

 ## Getting started